Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 This policy will be reviewed two years from its effective date to ensure that arrangements put in place are appropriate to the operating requirements of Public Health Scotland.

-Date policy is effective: January 2023
+Date policy is effective: 23rd January 2023

-Reviewed by:
+Reviewed by: Kat Reid, Ciara Gribben, Russell McCreath, Monica Renicks

-Agreed by:
+Agreed by: Monica Renicks

-Date:
+Date: 23rd January 2023

-Position:
+Position: Organisational Lead for IT